 Serena hopes to embrace life full-time in Tacoma amidst reintroducing herself to the Puget Sound community.
 Considering her work to be an everyday practice, Serena continues to serve as an advocate in issues surrounding race and identity for students in and out of the office.

-Check back in the fall for Carson's bio!
+Check back here in the Spring for Ava’s bio!